Juan Diego: Becerra Tanco, Felicidad de México

-Informaciónes Jurídicas de 1666
+Informaciones Jurídicas de 1666

 The fourth in time (but not in date of publication) is the Informaciones Jurídicas de 1666 already mentioned.
 As its name indicates, it is a collection of sworn testimonies.
 These were taken down in order to support an application to Rome for liturgical recognition of the Guadalupe event.
 The collection includes reminiscences in the form of sworn statements by informants (many of them of advanced age, including eight Indians from Cuauhtitlán) who claimed to be transmitting accounts of the life and experiences of Juan Diego which they had received from parents, grandparents or others who had known or met him.
 The substance of the testimonies was reported by Florencia in chapter 13 of his work Estrella de el Norte de México (see next entry).
 Until very recently the only source for the text was a copy dating from 1737 of the translation made into Spanish which itself was first published in 1889.
 An original copy of the translation (dated April 14, 1666) was discovered by Eduardo Chávez Sánchex in July 2001 as part of his researches in the archives of the Basilica de Guadalupe.